 3Work-family balance is a challenge for many working fathers.
 Just like mothers, many of today’s fathers find it challenging to balance work and family life.
 About half of working dads (52%) said in 2015 that it is very or somewhat difficult to do so, a slightly smaller share than the 60% of working mothers who said the same.
 And about three-in-ten working dads (29%) said they “always feel rushed,” as did 37% of working mothers.

-4It’s become less common for dads to be their family’s sole breadwinner.
-About a quarter of couples (27%) who live with children younger than 18 are in families where only the father works.
-This marks a dramatic change from 1970, when almost half of these couples (47%) were in families where only the dad worked.
+5It’s become less common for dads to be their family’s sole breadwinner.
+As of 2016, about a quarter of couples (27%) who live with children younger than 18 were in families where only the father works.
+This marked a dramatic change from 1970, when almost half of these couples (47%) were in families where only the dad worked.
 The share of couples living in dual-earner families has risen significantly and now comprises the majority of two-parent families with children.

 Note: This is an update of a post originally published on June 12, 2014.